Take the lead

 Australia’s work-related fatality rates have been steadily trending downwards.
 By raising awareness and taking the lead in work health and safety, we can help prevent further injuries and death.

 Here are some of Safe Work Australia’s latest data publications that you can use to help reduce risk and ensure a healthy and safe future in your workplace:

 On 28 April, we honour those who have died at work and think about how our actions can prevent future work-related deaths, injuries and illnesses.

-You can take the lead in workplace health and safety and get involved by:
+In 2017 you can take the lead in workplace health and safety and get involved by:

 - practicing good work health and safety

 - honouring the memory of those who have died at work and stopping for a moment of silence

 - using #worldWHSday2017 when participating in World Day discussions on social media